jbelmont/marcels-blog/content/home/about.md

 # Biography

-Jean-Marcel Belmont is a Senior Software Engineer at FoodLogiQ.
+Jean-Marcel Belmont is a Devops Bandolero at FoodLogiQ.
 He is a published author and an organizer of the Code Craftsmanship Saturdays Meetup and created a Papers We Love Chapter in Raleigh-Durham.
 He is also a former 82nd Airborne Paratrooper and combat veteran.
 He enjoys teaching others about Software Craftsmanship and spending time with his beautiful family.
 He loves nature and spending time learning new things in technology.
+He also is an avid DIYer who enjoys fixing things including electronics and his old beat up vehicles.
 He is also a Christian, father and husband to a beautiful wife.